gallium-aurum-yttrium/easy-v2ray/README.md

 # easy-v2ray
 This document includes instructions on how to setup an AWS EC2 server and AWS CloudFront CDN to set up a reliable proxy.
 Although these steps would work with other cloud providers, the integration of CloudFront and EC2 makes it very convenient.

+Note: this setup is quite stable, but more advanced detection techniques may still detect it in the future.
+Hopefully by using a CDN node this is mitigated, as the number of users using this is mostly limited to people with IT-background.

 # Overall architecture
  - Webserver (nginx) is used to serve real HTTPS requests and forward the special requests to V2Ray
  - HTTPS certificate provided by letsencrypt.org